saraguittarclark/portfolio-kami/about.md

 I have a MAT from George Mason University, of Fairfax, Virginia, in Art Education, and I am certified PK-12 in Art Education.

-I live in Northern Virginia with a tiny human (toddler) and awesome husband.
+I live in Northern Virginia with an energetic toddler and awesome husband.